J-81/GeneLab_Data_Processing-1/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 **Input Data:**

-- No input data required, only the GLDS accession ID needs to be indicated, which is used to download the ISA archive
+- No input data required but the GLDS accession ID needs to be indicated, which is used to download the respective ISA archive

 **Output Data:**